 Banking File Formats – Common Types & Their Structure Explained

 Introduction.
-Digital Transformation and Financial Data.
+Digital Transformation in Banking and Financial Data.

 When it comes to financial data streams, paper as a medium has irreversibly lost the battle with e-formats decades ago.
 “Digital” does not mean only paperless, but above all being able to structure and analyze the heaps of scattered data in a technology environment.
 Businesses and organizations have put tremendous efforts to digitize their financial data and take productivity to a new level.
 Electronic files can be transferred, stored and processed in a convenient, fast, and secure manner.
 Admittedly, the largest “stakeholders” in the global digital infrastructure for financial data exchange are the banking institutions.